Mathematical Statistics, Mathematics Centre

 Labs will be done in the package R. You can download this for free and install on your computer.
 Can be found the R's project homepage.
+For more information, see course syllabus (Canvas under "Files").

 A project with written project report shall be completed during the course.
 Preferably groupwise (2-3 students in each group).

 There will be seven lectures on this course.
 All chapter numberings refer to the course book by Box, Hunter and Hunter (2nd edition).
 Here is a preliminary outline: